by Andrew Robinson

 * India: A Short History

-(an introduction to Indian civilisation from the Indus period until the present day)
+(an introduction to more than four millennia of Indian civilisation from the Indus period until the present day, including a postscript on the prime ministership of Narendra Modi, 2014-24)

 • "Pithy, admirable... a most refreshing résumé"